 My book and this companion site will appeal to students and active boomers, empty nesters and committed road trippers.
 Australians, certainly, but also visitors, immigrants and foreigners fascinated with what Australia has to offer.
 Together with the ongoing blog and social media channels, The Great Australian Bucket List is a living work that will continue to grow and evolve, just like the country itself.

 The book is the why.
 The website is the how.

 Readers of my book will notice that each chapter points them to a unique website address for further information.
 Since guidebooks are out of date from the moment they’re printed, all the practical information, along with galleries, videos, maps and new stories, sit on this companion website.
-If you own the book, register with the code found at the front (“How to Use this Book”) and it will unlock all the experiences on the Great Australian Bucket List.
-For those that don’t own the book, you can still register and access most, but not all of the experiences (you can add the code later if you wish).
-If you don’t have the book and don’t want to register, you can still explore dozens of inspirational experiences from across the nation.

 The Great Australian Bucket List explains why each of these items belong on the list, recounting my investigation with funny observations, fun facts, fascinating characters and inspirational photos.
 Order a copy online today, or pick one up at your local bookstore.
 It’s a perfect gift, for Australians, or anyone looking for an entertaining journey to the very best experiences Down Under.